darrellroot/netrek-server-swift/README.md

 # netrek-server-swift

-## I am running an operational "Empire Mode" Swift Netrek server at netrek.networkmom.net (IPv4 + IPv6)
+### I am running an operational "Empire Mode" Swift Netrek server at netrek.networkmom.net (IPv4 + IPv6)
+Playing via IPv6 requires an IPv6-capable client, such as my MacOS or iOS clients available for free in the Apple AppStore.

 ## July 2020: WARNING: ALPHA.